 Intercountry adoption refers to the situation where persons resident in Ireland decide to adopt a child who is resident in a country other than Ireland.
-The nature and effect of such an adoption is that the child becomes the child of the adopter as if born to her or him or to them, in the case of a married couple with all the rights and duties of parents and children in relation to each other.
+The nature and effect of such an adoption is that the child becomes the child of the adopter as if born to her or him or to them, in the case of a qualified couple with all the rights and duties of parents and children in relation to each other.

-Intercountry adoption was given a statutory basis in 1991 with the passing of the Adoption Act in that year and the most recent legislation in this area which is the Adoption Act 2010.
+Intercountry adoption was given a statutory basis in 1991 with the passing of the Adoption Act in that year and the most recent principal legislation in this area which is the Adoption Act 2010.

 In order for an intercountry adoption to be recognised by the Irish State certain procedures must be complied with.
 Those procedures are laid down in the Adoption Act 2010 and 1993 Hague Convention on the Protection of Children and Co-operation in Respect of Intercountry Adoption.
+The Adoption Amendment Act was commenced in October 2017

 The following is a summary of those steps.